 Tours of Gibbs Museum

-Families can participate in guided tours led by costumed guides during all open weekend days and Fridays, June through August.
-Pioneer Tour times are 10:30 am, 12:30 pm and 2:30 pm.
-Dakota Tour times are at 11:30 am and 1:30 pm.
+Families can participate in guided tours led by costumed guides during all open weekend days.
+Pioneer Tours are led at 10:30 am, 12:30 pm and 2:30 pm.
+Dakota Tours are at 11:30 am and 1:30 pm.
+Tours are included in the cost of admission.

 Explore pioneer life in our corner of Minnesota during any of these seasonal festivals, or tour the farmstead Memorial Day through Labor Day and fall weekends through October.